All Products

 Policy Details

-Add the users to which the policy applies and the associated applications.
+Add the effective users and associated applications.

 Associated Connector